Ken Chang Piano Service

 Quality pianos demand quality and utmost care.

-Your piano is an investment that brings to you and your family a lifetime of music and enjoyment.
+Your piano is an investment that brings you and your family a lifetime of music and enjoyment.
 To ensure its performance over that lifetime, to preserve your instrument and to avoid costly repairs in the future, it is important to have your piano serviced regularly by a qualified professional.

-Remember that a concert piano is tuned before every performance and a piano in a professional recording studio, where it is constantly used is tuned three or four times each week.
+Remember that a concert piano is tuned before every performance, and a piano in a professional recording studio, where it is constantly used, is tuned three or four times each week.

 ATMOSPHERE